Relewise/relewise-ui-components/packages/web-components/README.md

 ```

 ## Filtering
-If you need to filter what enteties are being shown, you need to initialise the RelewiseUI with the correct filter options.
+If you need to filter what entities are being shown, you need to initialise RelewiseUI with the correct filter options.

-Here is an example of a filter on products.
+Here is an example of a filter on product recommendations.
 ```ts
 initializeRelewiseUI(
     {